 The house was built around 1560.

-Like the other two homes in The Hague, the first refugee children arrived here in January of 1939 and the last ones left in September, 1939 to move to Huis ten Vijver.
+Like the other two homes in or around The Hague, the first refugee children arrived here in January of 1939 and the last ones left in September, 1939 to move to Huis ten Vijver.

 After the war it was a home for mentally handicapped elderly until 1985.
 In 1995 it was renovated and has been used as normal living space since then.